Bouhm/BlackMarketDefense/README.md

 However, a long with a majority of implementations, the game is very incomplete as the game programming proved to be much more tedious than I thought.

 The project was a load of work and a load of work, and one hell of a learning experience.
 Although I'm extremely bummed out to not have completed in time, I plan on continuing to work on it in the future to make it into the complete product I originally envisioned.

+MAJORITY OF THE GAME IMAGE ASSETS ARE PROPERTY OF RIOT GAMES.
+Any other images that are not straight from Riot's static database assets are created by me.